dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 ## Introduction

 This repository contains the Google Data Analytics capstone project, a case study of a fictional bike-share company called Cyclistic, that I completed as a final course of the Google Data Analytics Professional Certificate.
 The project includes data analysis of the given scenario based on the six phases learned in the certificate: [ask](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#ask), [prepare](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#prepare), [process](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#process), [analyze](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#analyze-and-share), [share](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#analyze-and-share), and [act](https://github.com/dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study?tab=readme-ov-file#act).
-I used PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau Public for data analysis and visualization.
-Although, to some extent, complete analysis can be done using only one of these tools, I chose to use both to demonstrate dynamic skills learned in the certificate and necessary for a data analyst.
+I use PostgreSQL in pgAdmin 4 for data preparation and processing, and Tableau Public for data analysis and visualization.

 ## Scenario

 I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-Cyclistic launched in 2016 and since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
-The bikes can be unlocked from one station and returned to any other station in the system anytime.

-Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as casual riders.
-Customers who purchase annual memberships are Cyclistic members.

-Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
-Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
-Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
-She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

-Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
-In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments by offering flexibile pricing plans: single-ride passes, full-day passes, and annual memberships.
+Recently, Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+The director of marketing believes that there is a very good chance to convert casual riders into members.
+Therefore, rather than creating a marketing campaign that targets all-new customers, he set a goal to design marketing strategies aimed at converting casual riders into annual members.
+In order to do that, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.

-Moreno has assigned me the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?
-I need to answer this question with compelling data insights and professional data visualizations.

 ## Ask

 In the ask phase, I am considering the problem I am trying to solve.
-The problem or business task is already defined by Moreno: Design marketing strategies aimed at converting casual riders into annual members.
+The problem or business task is already defined by the director of marketing: Design marketing strategies aimed at converting casual riders into annual members.
 The guiding questions are also defined, and one of them was assigned to me: How do annual members and casual riders use Cyclistic bikes differently?
-However, I need to keep in mind the business task and the other guiding questions when answering the question assigned to me to extract and present the most useful, actionable data insights.

 ## Prepare